Popstar: Never Stop Never Stopping: Production

 Principal photography on the film began on May 14, 2015, announced by Universal Pictures under the working title Conner4real.
+The production filmed at The Forum for 11 days, with other crowd footage including repurposed material from Morgan Spurlock's documentary One Direction: This Is Us.
+Samberg also introduced Maroon 5 at the Honda Center while in character.
+There was over 300 hours of filmed footage, and the group ran several versions by Phil Lord and Christopher Miller, who had produced their 2005 pilot episode Awesometown.

 Release

 The film was advertised on YouTube the month of its release date.
 On May 10, 2016, Samberg made an appearance on NBC's The Voice in character as Conner4real to perform "I'm So Humble", alongside judge Adam Levine, and give answers to contestants in a farcical Q&A session.
 Samberg then made a guest appearance on the season 41 finale of Saturday Night Live, on May 21, 2016.
 Promoted as a new SNL Digital Short, he appeared in character as Conner4real and debuted a song from the movie ("Finest Girl").
 Taccone and Schaffer received guest writing credits for the episode.
 The Lonely Island also released a video "I'm a Weirdo" to their YouTube channel, featuring Conner4real rapping on the street.

 The film was released in the United States on June 3, 2016, and in the United Kingdom on August 26, 2016, by Universal Pictures.
 It did not get an international release.